edodoo/multiplicationPrinciple/_sources/Multiplication.rst

     As you scroll through the output of the above code, you may notice that the outcomes are split into two groups--those that start with "T" and those that start with "H".
     How many outcomes are there that start with "T"?
-(Use the analysis tool to answer this question!)

 Here is a bit more practice.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~